ananlk/filtrite/README.md

 ...
 ```
-6. Link your filter list in the README, using this URL: `https://github.com/xarantolus/filtrite/releases/latest/download/{YOUR FILENAME}.dat`.
+6. Link your filter list in the README, using this URL: `https://github.com/ananlk/filtrite/releases/latest/download/bromite-extended.dat`.
 Replace `{YOUR FILENAME}` with the filename of the `.dat` file.
 7. Create a pull request